 Canada: Danny Breen is sworn in as mayor of Saint John's.

 India: Jagdish Mukhi is sworn in as governor of Assam.

-Liberia: In the first round of presidential elections, George Weah wins about 39% of the vote, Joseph Boakai about 29%, Charles Brumskine about 10%, Alexander Cummings about 7%, and Prince Johnson about 7%.
-Turnout is about 75%.
+Liberia: In the first round of presidential elections, George Weah (Coalition for Democratic Change) wins 38.4% of the vote, Joseph Boakai (Unity Party) 28.8%, Charles Brumskine (Liberty Party) 9.6%, Prince Johnson (Movement for Democracy and Reconstruction) 8.2%, and Alexander Cummings (Alternative National Congress) 7.2%.
+Turnout is 75.2%.
 A runoff is to be held on November 7.

 Russia: President Vladimir Putin accepts the resignation of the governor of Ivanovo oblast, Pavel Konkov, and appoints Stanislav Voskresensky as acting governor.

 Barbados: Former governor-general (1996-2011) Sir Clifford Husbands dies.

 United States: President Donald Trump nominates Kirstjen Nielsen as homeland security secretary.